dilakuyucu7/DSA210-Fall24-Flashcards-Project/README.md

 1. Null hypothesis: The average accuracy level for verbs is equal to that for nouns.
    Alternative hypothesis: The average accuracy level for verbs is higher than that for nouns.

    The calculations for the accuracy level for verbs vs nouns can be seen [in this boxplot](./hypothesis_test_1.ipynb).
-It clearly shows that nouns have a higher median and tighter accuracy distribution.
+It clearly shows that nouns have a higher median and tighter accuracy distribution, and that nouns reach 100% accuracy more frequently compared to verbs.
+While the spread for verbs is wider, with lower accuracy values appearing more often.
+(Mean Accuracy for Verbs: 0.82, Mean Accuracy for Nouns: 0.88).

+   Applying the 2 sided t-test, I got the following values:
+   T-statistic: -4.4538
+   P-value: 9.3082e-06
+   So, we reject the null hypothesis: There is a significant difference between verbs' and nouns' accuracy.

 3. Null Hypothesis: There is no correlation between the date added and accuracy level.
    Alternative Hypothesis: Earlier cards have a higher accuracy level than recently added cards.

+   I used Spearman correlation for this data.
+Spearmen coefficient indicates a weak negative correlation between the date a flashcard was added and the accuracy level.
+This suggests that newer flashcards tend to have slightly higher accuracy compared to older ones.
+The p-value is extremely low, much smaller than the typical significance level of 0.05.

+   Spearman's Correlation Coefficient: -0.1703
+   P-value: 0.0000
+   We reject the null hypothesis: Significant correlation exists between date added and accuracy.

-Key insights:
+### Other Key Insights
-- Consistent review leads to higher accuracy.
+- **Accuracy Comparison:**
 - POS distribution affects study patterns across languages.